How to Write a Great Cover Letter: 6 Easy Steps + Examples

 What not to include in your cover letter

 - Don’t repeat your resume.
-Present added value and hooks into your resume.
+Use your cover letter to provide added value and context—not just a duplicate of your resume.

 Questions to ask before sending your cover letter

-- Have I clearly introduced myself and my professional experience within the first two sentences of the cover letter?
+- Have I clearly introduced myself and my professional background in the first two sentences?

-- Is my cover letter format unique, and does my cover letter stand out?
+- Does my cover letter have a distinctive format that helps it stand out?

 - Have I highlighted my most relevant qualifications and achievements?

-- Have I highlighted why I want to work for this company?
+- Have I explained why I want to work specifically for this company?

-- Is my cover letter neat, clean, and well-presented?
+- Is my cover letter well-organized, visually clean, and professionally formatted?